-You do not need to know any science or math to practice HRV biofeedback.
-The HeartMath app is simple and easy to use; you simply clip on a sensor on your earlobe and use the app and follow the color scheme of going from red to blue to green.
+You do not need to know science or math to practice HRV biofeedback.
+The HeartMath Inner Balance is simple and easy to use; you simply clip a sensor on your earlobe and use the app and follow the color scheme of going from red to blue to green.
 If you like science as I do, you may be interested in knowing more.

 HRV Biofeedback trains you to shift and replace emotional stress with emotional balance and coherence.